yast/yast-installation/doc/control-file.md

 -   *label*

     The label of the workflow as it appears on the left side of the wizard.
-For example *Base Installation*
+For example *Base Installation*.

 -   *defaults*